Berlin House of Representatives: Elections

-In 2023, the FDP failed to reach the 5% bar and so was not eligible for representation.
+In 2023, the Free Democratic Party (FDP) failed to reach the 5% bar and so was not eligible for representation.
 The 2023 election was a re-run of the 2021 election after the Constitutional Court of the State of Berlin declared the results invalid due to numerous irregularities and ordered a repeat election within 90 days.

 In 2016, the Pirate Party Berlin lost the 15 seats it won for the first time in the 2011 election due to their failure to cross the 5% election threshold necessary to qualify for representation while the AfD joined the assembly for the first time and the FDP returned following a recovery in voter support.